-P&O Cruises are truly riding on the crest of a fundraising wave, since we launched our partnership in February 2013.
+P&O Cruises is truly riding on the crest of a fundraising wave, since we launched our partnership in February 2013.

-P&O Cruises’ employees and their fleet of seven ships have hosted a number of exciting activities and events to raise money for Macmillan since our partnership launched, including an employee 106km challenge around The Isle of Wight, foreign coin collections, officer and crew fitness challenges and weekly coffee mornings.
+P&O Cruises’ employees and its fleet of eight ships have hosted a number of exciting activities and events to raise money for Macmillan since our partnership launched, including officer and crew fitness challenges, weekly coffee mornings and foreign coin collections.

 One of the local projects to benefit from the funds raised by a team from the head office in Southampton, is the new Macmillan Healing Garden at Southampton General Hospital.
 The team took part in the tough Isle of Wight Challenge; a 106 km hike around the island, helping to fund the complete refurbishment of the garden at the Macmillan Cancer Information Centre.
 Thanks to their efforts, people affected by cancer and their families now have a tranquil place where they can enjoy some peace and quiet together during treatment.